huggingface/blog/sql-console.md

 AND output IS NOT NULL;
 ```

-The query above is structured to make it easy to swap out the view name.
-Essentially, we are taking the columns `instruction` and `input` and concatenating them together with a newline.

-We are also adding a `from` field to the conversation to indicate that the message is from the assistant.
-We use `struct_pack` to create a new STRUCT row for each conversation.
+In the query we use the `struct_pack` function to create a new STRUCT row for each conversation.

-DuckDB has some great documentation on the `STRUCT` [Data Type](https://duckdb.org/docs/sql/data_types/struct.html) and [Functions](https://duckdb.org/docs/sql/functions/struct.html).
+DuckDB has great documentation on the `STRUCT` [Data Type](https://duckdb.org/docs/sql/data_types/struct.html) and [Functions](https://duckdb.org/docs/sql/functions/struct.html).
+You'll find many datasets contain columns with JSON data.
+DuckDB provides functions to easily parse and query these columns.

 ![Alpaca to Conversation](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/sql_console/alpaca-to-conversation.png)